23 Aug Don’t Cry for Me, Audubon

 Yes, someone actually wrote a book about Molt.
 See: Molt in North American Birds, by Steve N. G. Howell

 Buy this book and then put it where visitors can see it.
-They will be impressed.
+They’ll be impressed.
 And it may start memorable conversations.